parthiv-kanani/Automated_Iac_Deployment/README.md

-# Python based REST API application# Automated-Infrastructure-Deployment
+# Automated Infrastructure Deployment
-# Automated-Infrastructure-Deployment
+# Contains all terraform files to build an AWS Infrastrustucture, and launching a python based REST API application on the cloud availabe to access from the internet